 Anything is Possible

-In chronic progressive illness the measuring of time is tricky business.
-By definition we're supposed to, well, progress.
+In chronic progressive illness, like MS, the measuring of time is tricky business.
+By definition we’re supposed to, well, progress.
 Each calendar year is marked by diagnoses, tests, treatment régimes and abilities gradually lost.
 Ticking time can be a scary contemplation.
 Resolving to regrow myelin is more futile than resolving to lose those last five pounds.
 There are certain things over which we simply have no control.